HackQuarantine/hq-website/workshops.md

 8. Press the `Start Streaming` button

-We will be sending you a Stream Key via Discord before the event.
+We will be sending you a Stream Key and Upload URL via Discord before the event.
 Make sure to give your Discord username to Karl.

 Example Discord username: `wrussell1999#6267`